-Lunescope also includes an interactive map of the moon: zoom in on the main display for an expanded, detailsed view of the lunar surface, complete with labels for named features (craters, mares, etc.).
+Lunescope also includes an interactive map of the moon: zoom in on the main display for an expanded, detailed view of the lunar surface, complete with labels for named features (craters, mares, etc.).
 Maximum magnification is currently 2500×, depending on device capabilities – about ten times as high as the best telescopes on Earth can do!

 Next up is Lunescope's Calendar, showing the entire month's phases at once.
 The current day is highlighted, as are the dates of major phases: full, new, and quarters.
 For the big picture, tap any day and it will open full-screen.

 You can also easily skip to another month by using the buttons in the title bar.

-And as you can see in this screenshot, the Calendar also shows full moons that are in eclipse.
 If a full moon is a blue or supermoon, or a new moon is a black moon, this will be indicated by a small badge on the day (see July 31 in this screenshot).